josemavarez11/DrawSheet-WebComponent/README.md

-# drawSheet-webComponent
+# DrawSheet WebComponent

-DrawSheet Web Component was a university project where the goal was to create a web component that would generate a customizable drawing sheet supporting text, styles, local and online images and some geometric figures drawn in canvas.
-The drawing sheet had to be completely decoupled in order to be reusable.
+**DrawSheet Web Component was a university project where the goal was to create a web component that would generate a customizable drawing sheet supporting text, styles, local and online images and some geometric figures drawn in canvas.
+The drawing sheet had to be completely decoupled in order to be reusable.**

 The sheet has three sections: header, main and footer.